rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 # Verify the environment

+Today hundreds of developers now offer their software in freely redistributable containers.
+Microsoft has leveraged RHEL UBIs, and released SQL Server 2019 for Linux as a UBI 8 container.
+In this lab, we will demonstrate how you can use these available images using RHEL container tools.

 > **NOTE:** In this scenario we assume that you understand the fundamentals about UBI and RHEL container tools.
+If you are not familiar with RHEL container tools (such as *podman*), you should consider reviewing the [Podman lab](https://lab.redhat.com/podman-deploy)

 On the host system, create a directory to persist the SQL Server database files